Can Cats Eat Carrots? Benefits and Precautions

 Cats don’t really need a lot of vegetables, including carrots.
 The limited ability of a cat to convert beta carotenes into vitamin A also limits the usage of carrots for your kitty as they contain a lot of beta carotenes.

-In the end, your cat’s diet should be meat-based, with some help of vegetables and fruits for added nourishment.
+Are carrots good for cats?
+Your cat’s diet should be meat-based, with only a small percentage of vegetables and fruits for added nourishment.